The Republicans who want to be Trump's VP were once harsh critics with key policy differences

 Doug Burgum

-Burgum was one of more than a dozen Republicans who ran against Trump in the 2024 presidential primary, but he dropped out in December and endorsed Trump before voting began.
+The North Dakota governor ran against Trump this year, but dropped out in December and endorsed Trump before voting began.

-In an interview last July on NBC’s “Meet the Press,” Burgum, a businessman, was asked if he’d ever do business with Trump, and responded, “I don’t think so.”
+In an interview last July on NBC’s “Meet the Press,” Burgum, a businessman, was asked if he would ever do business with Trump, and responded, “I don’t think so.”
 He added, “I just think that it’s important that you’re judged by the company you keep.”

 The next month, he told CNN in an interview that he would not serve as Trump’s vice president.